-- n.
-Feedback Size (optional) The number of rows to process before writing a message to the logs.
-Set this parameter to the appropriate level of detail required for monitoring your job.
-For example, if you set this number significantly higher than the actual number of rows in a job, the progress for that job will only show 0 or 100%. - Disable Constraint (optional) Whether to automatically disable database constraints.
-The default is for this check box to be clear and therefore not perform automatic disabling of constraints.
+- Disable Constraints (optional) Whether to automatically disable database constraints.
+The default is for this checkbox to not be selected and therefore not perform automatic disabling of constraints.
 For more information about database constraints see Enabling and Disabling Database Constraints. - p.
-Batch Update (optional) Enable or disable use of a batch for updates.
-A job's statements can either be executed individually, or can be put in a batch file and executed at once, which is faster. - q.
-Disable Trigger (optional) Whether to automatically disable database triggers.
-The default is for this check box to be clear and therefore not perform automatic disabling of triggers. - r.
+Disable Trigger (optional) Whether to automatically disable database triggerss.
+The default is for this checkbox to not be selected and therefore not perform automatic disabling of triggers. - q.
 Drop Indexes (optional) Whether to automatically drop indexes on columns which are being masked and automatically re-create the index when the masking job is completed.
-The default is for this check box to be clear and therefore not perform automatic dropping of indexes. - s.
+The default is for this checkbox to not be selected and therefore not perform automatic dropping of indexes. - r.
+Enable Tasks (optional) When this button is pressed, it displays a form with checkboxes next to each task implemented by the driver support plugin being used.
+The default is for each checkbox to not be selected and therefore not perform any of the tasks.
+If the masking job being created is for a built-in connector with a builtin driver support plugin, the options displayed will be Disable Constraints, Disable Triggers and Drop Indexes.
+For a full list of supported built-in connectors and information on specific built-in driver support plugins, see Built-in Driver Supports. - s.
+Batch Update (optional) Enable or disable whether the database load phase to output the masked data will be performed in batches or not.
+The size of the batches is determined by the Commit Size field value.
+This option is recommended because it typically improves the performance of the masking job. - t.
 Prescript (optional) Specify the full pathname of a file that contains SQL statements to be run before the job starts, or click Browse to specify a file.
 If you are editing the job and a prescript file is already specified, you can click the Delete button to remove the file.
 (The Delete button only appears if a prescript file was already specified.)
-For information about creating your own prescript files. - t.
+For information about creating your own prescript files. - u.
 Postscript (optional) Specify the full pathname of a file that contains SQL statements to be run after the job finishes, or click Browse to specify a file.
 If you are editing the job and a postscript file is already specified, you can click the Delete button to remove the file.
 (The Delete button only appears if a postscript file was already specified.)
-For information about creating your own postscript files see Creating SQL Statements to Run Before and After Jobs - u.
-Comments (optional) Add comments related to this masking job. - v.
+For information about creating your own postscript files see Creating SQL Statements to Run Before and After Jobs - v.
+Comments (optional) Add comments related to this masking job. - w.
 Email (optional) Add e-mail address(es) to which to send status messages. - 3.
 When you are finished, click Save.